 What is Embroidery?

-Embroidery is a way of decorating or adorning clothing or pieces of fabric, with thread.
-Typically multiple thread colors are used to create patterns, designs, and logos on fabric or clothing.
-Embroidery can be a great way to advertise your company brand through use on jackets, shirts, and hats while maintaining a unique and handcrafted look.
+Embroidery is a way of decorating clothing or pieces of fabric, with thread.
+Typically multiple thread colors are used to create patterns, designs, and logos on textile or apparel.
+Embroidery can be a great way to advertise your company brand through use on jackets, shirts, and caps while maintaining a unique and handcrafted look.

 What is Involved in the Embroidery Process?